Alvin Wiederspahn: Early life and education

-Wiederspahn was born in Cheyenne, Wyoming on January 18, 1949.
+Wiederspahn was born in Cheyenne, Wyoming, on January 18, 1949.
 He graduated from Cheyenne Central High School and later received a Bachelor of Science degree in zoology from the University of Wyoming and Juris Doctor from Sturm College of Law at the University of Denver.

 Career

-After graduating from law school, Wiederspahn was admitted to the Wyoming State Bar and began practicing law in Cheyenne, Wyoming.
+After graduating from law school, Wiederspahn was admitted to the Wyoming State Bar and began practicing law in Cheyenne.
 A member of the Democratic Party, he served in the Wyoming House of Representatives from 1979 to 1984 and Wyoming Senate from 1985 until 1988.

 Personal life

-Wiederspahn was the husband of Wyoming Senator Cynthia Lummis.
+Wiederspahn was the husband of Wyoming's United States senator Cynthia Lummis.
 They had one daughter, Annaliese.
+His widow is a Republican.

 Wiederspahn died of a heart attack in Cheyenne on October 24, 2014.
 He was buried at Beth El Cemetery.
-After Wiederspahn's death, Lummis dropped her bid for the chairmanship of the Republican Study Committee and opted not to seek a fifth term in Congress, retiring in 2017.
-Lummis went on to win the 2020 United States Senate election in Wyoming to replace the retiring incumbent Mike Enzi.
+After Wiederspahn's death, Lummis dropped her bid for the chairmanship of the Republican Study Committee and opted not to seek a fifth term in the U.S. House, retiring in 2017.
+Lummis went on to win the 2020 U.S. Senate election to replace the retiring incumbent Mike Enzi.